 Customer information forms the basis of financial transactions, and it is important to strictly manage it from the viewpoint of protecting personal information.
 Furthermore, it is important to strictly manage corporate information in order to increase trust in market transparency and fairness.
 From these viewpoints, the FSA will strongly encourage the appropriate maintenance of internal management systems for information security, and the enhancement of rules on professional conduct to prevent inappropriate actions of managers (such as information leaks or insider trading).
-Particularly, the FSA will confirm whether financial institutions have built sufficient internal management systems, including the frequency and details of ex post facto checks and reporting to top managers, to prevent illegal acts on a group-wide basis covering subsidiaries, sister companies, trust banking divisions, etc.
+Particularly, the FSA will confirm whether financial institutions have built sufficient internal management systems, such as reporting to management, to prevent illegal acts on a group-wide basis covering subsidiaries, sister companies, etc.